SK-Hardwired/s_afv/README.md

   - What AF points were used for final focus adjustments (have additional RED frame)
   - What AF point was reported as in Focus (Yellow circle)

 For CAF cameras (for example, DSC-RX100M4)
   - If Face Detection was on, and Face(s) detected - they are highlighted with green frame
-  - What area was reported as in Focus (Yellow circle)
+  - What area was reported as in Focus (Yellow circle).
+Actually what camera thinks it focused at.

 This tool consists of 2 scripts:
-  1) afv.py - this is start module providing simple GUI to select JPG file.
+  - afv.py - this is start module providing simple GUI to select JPG file.
 YOU SHOULD START THIS FILE
-  2) afv_draw.py - drawing module which draws selected file and all visualization using matplotlib module.
+  - afv_draw.py - drawing module which draws selected file and all visualization using matplotlib module.

 Prerequisities:
   - Python 3.5.3